Being new to the wonderful world of pomade, you’re probably wondering how to pick a decent one to use. Behold hairyfoo’s Top 10 Pomade list!

 - Thick Hair – Let me be honest, this is how I got started using this stuff.
 I have thick hair and I would use glue like a gel to help, but then my hair looked like crusty crap.
 With thick hair, you can run into trouble applying too much pomade will lead to that unwanted greasy look.
 So, use with caution.
 Read Best pomade for Asian hair.

 - Long Hair – Worth mentioning, sure why not.
 However, you might go through a gallon of product to get your desired look.
-Anyone reading this please comment below your thoughts.
+Anyone reading this, please comment on your thoughts.

 - Short Hair – Limited to a nice combed look, parted or slicked back.
 You won’t be able to do much for textured unless you grow it out.